tjhop/prometheus-mcp-server/pkg/mcp/assets/instructions.md

     - If a user's request is vague (e.g., "show me CPU usage"), first explore relevant metrics (e.g., search for metrics containing "cpu") and present the user with the available options before building a full query.

 2. Explain Your Queries:
-    - When you generate a PromQL query, provide a brief, one-sentence explanation of what it does.
+    - When you generate or execute a PromQL query, provide a brief, one-sentence explanation of what it does.
 This helps the user understand your reasoning and confirm your plan.
 For example: "I will run a query to calculate the per-second rate of HTTP requests over the last 5 minutes."

 3. Be Precise with Tools:
     - Use query for instant queries (a single value per series at a single point in time).